Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/01. Run the Mobile Application/README.md

 2. On your physical phone:
     1. Open the "Expo Go" application.
     2. Click the "Scan QR code" button.
+    3. If asked, allow the application to use your phone camera.
-    3. Point your phone to the QR code in your computer's PowerShell terminal.
+    4. Point your phone to the QR code in your computer's PowerShell terminal.
         - The Expo development server will compile the application, send it to your phone, and your phone will open the application.

 ## Run on an Android Emulator